 It was the first lead ship Sternbach designed.
 He had been responsible for various alien ships and shuttlecraft on The Next Generation, including the runabout, but his predecessor, Andrew Probert, had created the Enterprise-D.

-Sternbach’s early sketches for Voyager show a streamlined vessel with a dart-like primary hull and a flattened, elongated engineering section, sporting swept-back runabout-like warp pylons.
+Sternbach’s early sketches of Voyager show a streamlined vessel with a dart-like primary hull and a flattened, elongated engineering section, sporting swept-back runabout-like warp pylons.

 Notable details included a large forward sensor cutout and a stepped engineering hull that supported a ring of large cargo bays and impulse engines.
-The first would stay; the second design element was later eliminated.
+The former would stay, the latter was eliminated.

 This was a fast-looking ship, with a hint of solid engine hardware showing on the outside.

-When the producers signed off, Sternbach proceeded to the initial blueprint and study model stages.
-He scaled up a top plan view of the ship to a length of 48 inches, the presumed size of the motion control model at the time.
+When the producers signed off, Sternbach proceeded to the initial blueprint and study-model stages.
+He scaled up a top plan view of the ship to a length of 48 inches, the presumed size of the motion-control model.
 From this, he derived bottom, side, fore and aft views.
-The side elevation and resulting cutaway suggested that the ship would be about 1,000 feet long, the same size as Kirk’s Enterprise from The Motion Picture.
+The side elevation and resulting cutaway suggested that the ship would be about 1,000 feet long, the same size as Kirk’s Enterprise.

 Following the Starfleet tradition, Sternbach reserved space for the bridge on Deck 1 and a variety of placeholder windows on the hull, which would be built into standing sets.

-Windows are an important design factor because of the coordination needed between the studio and outside model makers for continuity between the exterior and interior of the ship.
-Since Voyager would be smaller than the Enterprise-D, the windows would be proportionately larger and more visible on the small screen.
+Windows are an important design factor, because of the coordination needed between the studio and outside model makers for continuity between the exterior and interior of the ship.
+Since Voyager would be smaller than the Enterprise-D, the windows would be proportionately larger and more visible on the television screen.
 That made it even more important that they matched the sets.

 Saucer separation was no longer necessary.
 This allowed Sternbach to integrate the primary and secondary hulls more smoothly.

 Sternbach drew up five orthographic projections of the final version: top, bottom, starboard, forward and aft elevations.
-These went to the model builders in August: Tony Meininger’s company, Brazil Fabrication.
-They also received detailed sketches from Sternbach as to supposed function, color or whether a lighting effect was required.
+These went to the model builders in August: Tony Meininger’s Brazil Fabrication.
+They also received detailed sketches from Sternbach as to intended function, color or whether a lighting effect was required.

 Two months later, Meininger delivered the model to Image G for shooting, although some modifications and detailing continued until December.

 Voyager came on the air at a time when huge advancements were being made in computer-generated imagery (CGI).
 Over the course of the first few seasons, models were phased out and digitally-created starships entered service.
-By the time of the fourth season, in 1997, Meininger’s studio model had become redundant.
+By Season 4, in 1997, Meininger’s studio model had become obsolete.
 It was sold off at auction in 2006 to an Englishman for $110,000.

-Stock footage of the model would continue to be used, though.
+Stock footage of the model continued to be used.
 You can tell the two versions apart from the windows underneath the shuttlebay.
 The windows are lighted in the CGI model.
-There was no room to install electrical wiring in the physical model, who whenever those windows are dark, you know you’re looking at the real thing.
+There was no room to install electrical wiring in the physical miniature, who whenever those windows are dark, you know you’re looking at the real thing.